 It's legal to build a swimming pool in your backyard and that's just a death trap.

-Sometimes you have to put a gate around it and stuff, but still.
+Sometimes you have to put a gate around it and stuff, but still, it's still sort of a death trap.

 So a swimming pool could be the greatest thing for people who really like it and can afford it and all that.

-But also it's a death trap.
+But also it's a death trap reliably.

-I mean you can know for sure a certain number of people drowned in swimming pools, most of them children.
+I mean, you can know for sure a certain number of people drowned in swimming pools, most of them children.

 So marijuana is neither bad nor good.